top of page

 Help get action on speed limit reductions in southern Pumicestone Passage by reporting inappropriate actions on the water.
 See how to report here.

-Advocate for wildlife-friendly recreation and sustainable nature-based tourism on and around Bribie Island.
+Advocate for wildlife-friendly recreation and sustainable nature-based tourism on, and around, Bribie Island.

 Contribute your spare time and skills to BIEPA Projects.